-Code Alternative Funding Rule 1 Certain multiple-employer plans maintained by rural cooperatives or related organizations as described in section 104 of PPA 2 Temporary relief for certain PBGC settlement plans described in section 105 of PPA 3 Certain plans maintained by government contractors as described in section 106 of PPA 4 Plans with binding agreements with PBGC to maintain prefunding and/or funding standard carryover balances described in Code section 430(f)(4)(B)(ii) and ERISA section 303(f)(4)(B)(ii) 5 Airlines using 10-year amortization period for initial post-PPA shortfall amortization base under section 402(a)(2) of PPA (as amended) 6 Alternative 17-year funding schedule for airlines with frozen plans under section 402(a)(1) of PPA 7 Interstate transit company described in section 115 of PPA
+Code Alternative Funding Rule 1 Certain multiple-employer plans maintained by rural cooperatives or related organizations as described in section 104 of PPA 2 Temporary relief for certain PBGC settlement plans described in section 105 of PPA 3 This code, formerly used by certain plans 4 maintained by government contractors as described in section 106 of PPA is no longer applicable and should not be used.
+Plans with binding agreements with PBGC to maintain prefunding and/or funding standard carryover balances described in Code section 430(f)(4)(B)(ii) and ERISA section 303(f)(4)(B)(ii) 5 Airlines using 10-year amortization period for initial post-PPA shortfall amortization base under section 402(a)(2) of PPA (as amended) 6 Alternative 17-year funding schedule for airlines with frozen plans under section 402(a)(1) of PPA 7 Interstate transit company described in section 115 of PPA 8 Eligible charity plans subject to section 104 of PPA

-Plans entitled to delayed effective dates for PPA funding rules (codes 1, 2, and 3).
-For plan years before Code section 430 and ERISA section 303 apply to the plan for purposes of determining the minimum required contribution, complete only the following lines on Schedule SB:
+Plans entitled to delayed effective dates for PPA funding rules (codes 1, 2, and 8).
+For plan years before Code section

+430 and ERISA section 303 apply to the plan for purposes of determining the minimum required contribution, complete only the following lines on Schedule SB:

-- Lines A through F. - Part I (including signature of enrolled actuary), determined as if PPA provisions were effective for the plan year beginning in 2008 - Part III, line 14, determined as if PPA provisions were effective for the plan year beginning in 2008.
+- Lines A through F. - Part I (including signature of enrolled actuary), determined as if PPA provisions were effective for the plan year beginning in 2008. - Part III, line 14, determined as if PPA provisions were effective for the plan year beginning in 2008. - If the minimum required contribution for the year is determined using pension funding relief in section 107 of PRA 2010, complete Part IX, lines 41a and 41b.

 Also, report other information for the current plan year using a 2007 Schedule B (Form 5500).
-Label this attachment "2010 Schedule SB, line 27 - Actuarial Information Based on Pre-PPA Funding Rules."
+Label this attachment "2011 Schedule SB, line 27 - Actuarial Information Based on Pre-PPA Funding Rules."
 Complete all items, and attach the form and all applicable attachments to the Schedule SB.
 Note that under PPA, the third segment rate determined under Code section 430(h)(2)(C)(iii) and ERISA section 303(h)(2)(C)(iii) is substituted for the current liability interest rate under Code section 412(b)(5)(B) and ERISA section 302(b)(5)(B) (as in effect before PPA).